Best practices

 Traditional ways of adding value to alumni included organizing local mixers, career networking events, and workshops on campus but social distancing measures have put an end to all of these in-person activities.
 As Alumni Relations teams strive to keep their alumni digitally engaged and informed, closed affinity groups and online communities play a critical role.

-The pandemic has also wreaked havoc on the United States’ mental-health system as the country witnesses a historic wave of mental health problems approaching.
+The pandemic has also wreaked havoc on mental-health systems as we witnessed a historic wave of mental health problems approaching.
 While the social distancing norms are creating a lot of mental health challenges, the dire situation of the economy is adding to that stress.
 Alumni Relations teams realize the immense need for alumni to connect virtually to get through these testing times, as a community.

 Centenary College of Louisiana urged its community via social media to come forward to help alumni small business owners deal with the crisis and overcome this situation.
 Check out the post on LinkedIn.